 It was important to talk about our fears openly, rather than stoically pretend that we had no concerns.
 Now that we know our concerns, I can do what I can to make sure she’s comfortable and happy — and vice versa.

 All in all, I’m so relieved that I didn’t let my fear get in the way of having a beautiful relationship.
 Even though we’re far apart, we’re still growing together and finding new ways to love each other.

 How about you?
+Have you found out why are guys scared of long distance relationships?
 Were you scared going into your LDR?
 What kinds of things did you talk about before deciding to do it?